barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 Every year, I get cashback.
-As the cashback goes to the balance on the card, rather than being paid into my bank account, I treat it as a pair of an income transaction and a bookkeeping transaction:
+As the cashback goes to the balance on the card, rather than being paid into my bank account, I treat it as a pair of an income transaction and an allocation transaction:

 ```
 2021-08-14 * American Express | cashback